Views 837

 Checking the Machine

-Take a moment to inspect your machine.
-Look for any loose parts or dust that might have accumulated.
-A quick wipe with a soft cloth can help keep it clean.
-Check the needle to ensure it’s not bent or dull.
-A bent needle can cause all sorts of issues, and it’s easier to replace it now than deal with skipped stitches later.
+Look at your machine for a minute.
+Check for any loose components or debris that might have built up.
+Wiping it down with a soft cloth can help keep it clean.
+Examine the needle for bends or dullness.
+A bent needle is responsible for all sorts of problems, and it’s much harder to swap a needle now than work through skipped stitches later.

 Setting the Needle Position